 Across her career, Lupi has built rich, visually driven experiences around data for international clients such as Google, Verizon, IBM, Deloitte and Starbucks.
 Recent cultural clients include MoMA, TED, Triennale Milano Design Museum and Getty Museum.
 She has designed custom data visualizations for national and international publications like The New York Times, Wired, Popular Science, Bulletin of the Atomic Scientists and Italy’s Corriere della Sera.
 A proponent of using data to help bring awareness to some of the world’s most pressing problems, non-profit clients and causes include the Bill & Melinda Gates Foundation, Knight Foundation, World Health Organization and United Nations.

-Lupi was born in Italy and received her Master’s Degree in architecture at Facoltà di Architettura at Università di Ferrara and her Doctorate in Design at Politecnico di Milano, where she focused on information mapping.
+Lupi was born in Italy and received her Master’s degree in architecture from Università di Ferrara and her PhD from Politecnico di Milano, where she focused on information mapping.
 In 2011, she co-founded Accurat, an acclaimed data-driven research, design and innovation firm with offices in Milan and New York.
 She joined Pentagram as a partner in 2019.

 Her work is part of the permanent collection of the Museum of Modern Art and she has been commissioned for original art installations also by MoMA, Museum of the City of New York, New York Botanical Garden and TED.
 A former MIT Media Lab Director’s Fellow, she is a member of the World Economic Forum's Global Future Council on New Metrics and a Fellow of the RSA.